fabiojmendes/blog.juzam.pro/content/posts/2025-09-05/zaprag/index.md

 I have a very active group chat with my friends on WhatsApp.
 At the time of writing, it is a bit over half a million messages.
-Since LLMs became a thing, I always wondered how I could use this data to something useful—or at the very least, prank my friends.
+Since LLMs became a thing, I always wondered how I could use this data for something useful—or at the very least, prank my friends.

-Last year I tried a few different approaches to fine tune a model using the chat data, but I didn't work all that well.
-Fine tuning a model on commodity hardware is a challenge in itself and the results were underwhelming.
+Last year I tried a few different approaches to fine tune a model using the chat data, but it didn't work all that well.
+Fine‑tuning a model on commodity hardware is a challenge in itself and the results were underwhelming.
 So I dropped that idea for a while.
 While going through the material for the [HuggingFace Agents Course](https://huggingface.co/learn/agents-course/unit2/llama-index/components) though, it became very clear that RAG (Retrieval Augmented Generation) would be a perfect fit for what I was trying to do.

 This post shows how easy it is to set up a RAG on top of your WhatsApp chat logs.
-You are going to export your messages, parse the .txt files, index them with LlamaIndex, generate embeddings and store them to DuckDB, and ask questions locally running Ollama.
-You’ll end with a small chat application that you can talk and ask questions about your conversation log.
-The best part is that everything can run from your local machine, so you don't have to upload any of this sensitive data to cloud providers.
+You are going to export your messages, parse the .txt files, index them with LlamaIndex, generate embeddings and store them in DuckDB, and ask questions locally running Ollama.
+You’ll end with a small chat application that you can use to ask questions about your conversation log.
+The best part is that everything can run from your local machine, so you don't have to upload any of this sensitive data to the cloud.

-## Rag, embeddings, and vector databases
+## RAG, embeddings, and vector databases

-Before diving in the implementation, here are some definitions of key concepts used in this experiment:
+Before diving into the implementation, here are some definitions of key concepts used in this experiment:

 - RAG: Retrieval‑Augmented Generation; first retrieves relevant chunks from your